2019ChenGong/Feta-Pro/README.md

 - `pretrain.n_epochs`: the number of epoch for pretraining.
 - `train.n_epochs`: the number of epoch for finetuning on sensitive datasets.
 - `train.dp.n_split`: the number of gradient accumulations for saving GPU memory usage.
+- `train.sigma_freq`: the noise scale of frequency domain features.
+- `train.sigma_time`: the noise scale of time domain features.

 > [!Tip]
 >